help-AY/MDEF/docs/term-2/fab-academy/00_fab-academy.md

 ### part b

-edu tasked us to create an interseting
+edu tasked us to create an inter-locking device using digital fabrication. we had to build an object without using glue or

 ## week3_